pavan88800/systemdesign/Social scrolls infinite/RenderingLargedatasets.md

 The library creates DOM elements only for those visible items (plus maybe a few extra as a buffer).

-As you scroll, same DOM elements will shows the new data.
+As users scroll, it updates the content by reusing DOM elements.

 So instead of creating 10,000 elements, it creates only as many as are needed (like 10–20), and reuses them.